 Current surveys do cover a large part of the stock area in northern European waters, but data for other areas are unavailable.
-The spatial and bathymetric distribution of tope may be influenced by the availability of pelagic prey, which may lead to further variability in catch rates in surveys.
+The spatial and bathymetric distribution of tope may be influenced by the availability of pelagic prey as well as by far ranging migrations that could be conceivably related to reproduction, which may lead to further variability in catch rates in surveys.